Archive for May, 2010

 may30_1valleyoaks

-This morning, there were TWO of us feeling nauseous, but me worse than Bill.
-I managed to eat some banana for breakfast by just nibbling on it little by little.
+By this morning, I knew there was something seriously wrong with me.
+I was too nauseous to eat, and for me, that’s amazing!
+I also felt very faint and weak.
+I managed to eat a banana for breakfast by just nibbling on it little by little.
 Bill and I had planned to go to church, but that was now out of the question.
-We figured we must have giardia or something similar, and were trying to figure out how we could organize getting to a doctor for a prescription, when Christy volunteered to take us to the place she goes, an urgent care center in Bakersfield.
+We figured we must have giardia or something similar, and were trying to plan how we could organize getting to a doctor for a prescription, when Christy volunteered to take us to the place she goes, an urgent care center in Bakersfield.

 may30_2house